* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Automatic, mobile clock-ins: Automatically clocks employees in once they’ve reached the job site.

-Scheduling: Simple scheduling tools employees can see on their mobile app.
+Scheduling: Simple scheduling tools that employees can see on their mobile app.

 Smart forms: For an additional cost, you can receive smart forms for inspections and safety reports.